 Why else would so many normally soberly and unremarkably dressed individuals go out in public in such drastic states of disarray.
 They reveal acres of hitherto well-managed flesh laid bare – often painted orange, but not necessarily.
 That which isn’t creosote coloured quickly resembles an over-ripe tomato.
 Muffin tops are aired, the endearing nature of dimples is stretched to breaking point and, speaking of stretched, many victims are stuffed into something made for someone considerably smaller.

 These poor men and women are in the grip of this summer vision failure that renders them unable to see themselves in the mirror until the rain comes back.
 There’s no cure and in serious cases, it causes the kind of confusion the leaves sufferers not knowing if they’re on the beach or in the office.
+If you think you’re suffering from any medical concerns, companies like Reliant may be of great aid to you.

 If you think you have this condition, let me know and I’ll help you.
 Just read this: “You look ridiculous, put some proper clothes on, you’re at work!”